-During the past financial year, the AC held four meetings with the Management and the external and Internal Auditors of the Company to discuss and review the following matters:
+During the year, the AC held two meetings to review the following, amongst other things:

-- the audit plans of the External and Internal Auditors of the Company, and their reports arising from the audit; - the adequacy of the assistance and cooperation given by the Management to the External and Internal Auditors; - the financial statements of the Company and the consolidated financial statements of the Group; - the quarterly and annual announcement of the results of the Group before submission to the Board for approval; - the adequacy and effectiveness of the Group's internal controls in respect of the management, business and service systems and practices including financial, operational, compliance and information technology controls; - · independence, effectiveness and adequacy of the resources of the Company's internal audit function; - legal and regulatory matters that may have a material impact on the financial statements, compliance policies and programmes and any reports received from regulators; - the independence and objectivity of the External Auditors; - the approval of compensation to the External Auditors; - the nature and extent of non-audit services provided by the External Auditors; - the recommendation to the Board for the appointment or re-appointment of the External and Internal Auditors of the Company; - to report actions and minutes of the AC to the Board with such recommendations as the AC considers appropriate; and - interested person transactions to ensure that the current procedures for monitoring of interested party transactions have been complied with.
+- the audit plans of the External and Internal Auditors of the Company, and their reports arising from the audit; - the adequacy of the assistance and co-operation given by the Management to the External and Internal Auditors; - the financial statements of the Company and the consolidated financial statements of the Group; - the half-yearly and annual announcement of the results of the Group before submission to the Board for approval; - the adequacy and effectiveness of the Group's internal controls in respect of the management, business and service systems and practices including financial, operational, compliance and information technology controls; - independence, effectiveness and adequacy of the resources of the Company's internal audit function; - legal and regulatory matters that may have a material impact on the financial statements, compliance policies and programmes and any reports received from regulators; - the independence and objectivity of the External Auditors; - the approval of compensation to the External Auditors; - the nature and extent of non-audit services provided by the External Auditors; - the recommendation to the Board for the appointment or re-appointment of the External and Internal Auditors of the Company; - to report actions and minutes of the AC to the Board with such recommendations as the AC considers appropriate; and - interested person transactions to ensure that the current procedures for monitoring of interested party transactions have been complied with.

-ACCOUNTABILITY AND AUDIT continued
+ACCOUNTABILITY AND AUDIT (continued)

-Audit Committee continued
+Audit Committee (continued)

-Provisions 10.1 to 10.3 and 10.5 - Duties and composition of the AC continued
+Provisions 10.1 to 10.3 and 10.5 - Duties and composition of the AC (continued)

 The external auditors and Internal Auditors have unrestricted access to the AC.
-During FY2019, the AC met with External and Internal Auditors separately, without the presence of the Management.
+During FY2020, the AC met with External and Internal Auditors separately, without the presence of the Management.
 These meetings enable the External and Internal Auditors to raise issues encountered in the course of their work directly to the AC.

-The AC has undertaken a review of the independence and objectivity of the External Auditors and the non-audit services provided by the external auditors and are satisfied that the nature and extent of such services do not affect the independence of the external auditors Details of the fees paid and payable to the auditors in respect of audit and non-audit services are disclosed in Note 25 to the financial statement.
+The AC has undertaken a review of the independence and objectivity of the External Auditors and the non-audit services provided by the external auditors and are satisfied that the nature and extent of such services do not affect the independence of the external auditors.
+Details of the fees paid and payable to the auditors in respect of audit and non-audit services are disclosed in Note 23 to the financial statement.